 Comparing your customer cohorts in this regard should enable you to improve your conversion funnel, which, in turn, will improve your customer acquisition costs (CAC).

-Reason 4: It helps you improve your marketing campaigns
+Cohort analysis helps you improve your marketing campaigns

 Cohort analysis enables you to track the success and long-term effects of your marketing campaigns.